 Based on the designs of primitives, we have explored several methods to construct protocols.
-Figure 2 shows five designs for the Needhand-Schroeder-Lowe protocol on the left and four designs for the Andrew Secure RPC protocol on the right.
+Fig. 2 shows five designs for the Needhand-Schroeder-Lowe protocol on the left and four designs for the Andrew Secure RPC protocol on the right.
 Our main choices are between the vertical and flat designs for the message contents.
-For example, the top left red-yellow design in Figure 2 (left) is a vertical version for providing a strong transition impression and the blue-white designs in Figure 2 (left) and (right) are flat versions for demonstrating message contents.
+For example, the top left red-yellow design in Fig. 2a is a vertical version for providing a strong transition impression, and the bluewhite designs in Figs. 2a and 2b are flat versions for demonstrating message contents.
 It is interesting to note that multiple ways can be used to construct a protocol even with a simple Lego set.
 Also, this experiment helped the authors to remember several security protocols easily.

-4 AUTOMATIC CONSTRUCTION OF 3D DIG-ITAL LEGOS
+4 AUTOMATIC CONSTRUCTION OF 3D DIGITAL LEGOS

-We design a method to construct specialized 3D digital Legos automatically for teaching security protocols.
+We design a method to construct specialized 3D digital Legos, automatically, for teaching security protocols.
 This method allows more flexible generation of instructional demonstrations and hands-on experiments than real Legos.
-Compared to the traditional text-based methods (examples shown in Figure 1), our Lego-based approach provides more effective course materials to direct the students' focus and attract their interests.
+Compared to the traditional text-based methods (examples shown in Fig. 1), our Lego-based approach provides more effective course materials to direct the students' focus and attract their interests.